 - Robust – web content must be interpretable by a wide variety of user agents, including assistive technologies.

-The four guidelines have three levels of testable success criteria for conformance: A (the minimum conformance level), AA (medium conformance level), and AAA (highest conformance level).
+The four guidelines have three levels of testable success criteria for conformance: A (the minimum conformance level), AA (medium conformance level), and AAA (the highest conformance level).

 National Web Accessibility Laws